ABOUT US

 We publish works by local writers

 What we publish is limited to what is submitted to us.
 We hope to elevate voices that might not otherwise get heard in the for-profit world of publishing.
-More detail on what we publish can be found here.
+More details on what we publish can be found here.

 We are not for profit.
 Our authors retain 100% of their profits and their copyright

 The only thing that Fifth Avenue Press asks our published authors to provide is a digital (PDF) copy of their book that will be available for download to AADL library card holders (currently around 60,000 active users) on our website.
+Authors may also sell ebooks on the platform(so) of their choice.

 The library will always retain hard copies of the books for checkout in our collection as long as the author keeps them in print.